Long Island, Madang Province: History

 According to findings by archaeologists, it is believed that the island was first inhabited by humans approximately 1000 years ago.
 The discovery of obsidian and pottery fragments from diverse cultures at these dig sites has provided compelling evidence of the island's inhabitants engaging in extensive trade networks, indicative of their active participation in regional trade routes.
 A single impressive human-like stone carving was discovered near the present-day settlement of Bok, the exact age of which is unknown.

 Some historians, such as Riesenfeld (1950: 368–371, 671–673), believe that the first colonists to this island originally came from Umboi Island.

 The first sighting by Europeans of Long Island was by the Spanish navigator Iñigo Órtiz de Retes on 12 August 1545 when on board of the carrack San Juan he tried to return from Tidore to New Spain.

 Long Island was charted in 1643 by Abel Tasman but he mistook it for part of the New Guinea mainland.

 During World War II, Long Island served as a crucial barge staging area for the Imperial Japanese forces.
 As part of the Battle of Cape Gloucester, on December 26, 1943, D Company of the 592d Engineer Boat and Shore Regiment, 2d Engineer Special Brigade of the US Army landed on Long Island with the objective of establishing a radar station.
 The Royal Australian Air Force No. 338 Radar Station was subsequently set up at Matfum Point and became operational on April 6, 1944.
 It remained in operation until March 1945, playing a vital role in the military operations of the time.

 Folklore

 Early anthropologists observed that island inhabitants believe in a cargo cult creation myth.
-An early creation story was recorded in a 1897 edition of Deutsche Kolonialzeitug (10 (38) N.S.: 379–380).
+An early creation story was recorded in a 1897 edition of Deutsche Kolonialzeitung (10 (38) N.S.: 379–380).

 Folklore relating to the volcanic eruption on Long Island and its subsequent ash fall have been recorded from surrounding areas such as Astrolabe Bay and the Rai Coast.
 The crater lake which was created by the eruption is also the subject of local folklore.
 Long islanders are quite superstitious about the lake and will seldom ever approach its shoreline as they believe another, stronger, race of humans lives nearby.
 Local disappearances are often blamed on these mysterious people.